-4.1.14.6 Research/Scholarship Semester for Tenure-track Assistant Professors

-To assist with their professional development and their progress towards promotion and tenure, tenure-track Assistant Professors are eligible for a semester at full pay devoted to research and scholarship during the third or fifth year of probationary period of service.
+4.1.14.6 Research/Scholarship Semester for Tenure-track Assistant Professors research and scholarship during the third or fifth year of probationary period of service.
 This research/scholarship semester will count as part of six-year probationary period for purposes of promotion and tenure.